HasanDnr/public-pages/donate.md

 </details>

-## Mail a Check
+### Mail a Check

+Paper checks.
+Remember these?
+They work well for us too!
 Our mailing address is:
 <div style="font-weight: bold;">
 MakeSoil<br />
 401 Broadway Suite 100 PMB 91115